JinhuaLiang/lam4fsl/README.md

 ## Usage

-Please take a look at `scripts` for usage examples.
+Please take a look at [scripts](https://github.com/JinhuaLiang/lam4fsl/tree/main/scripts) for usage examples.
+Ones may need to change the `WORK_DIR` and `STORAGE_DIR` to their custom direction.
+Also, to try out Treff adapter in more scenarios, one can directly adjust hyper-parameters, such as `MODEL_NAME` and `BATCH_SIZE`.

 ## Citation